ArghyaChatterjee/octocopter-for-fire-and-flood-management/README.md

 # Octocopter-for-fire-and-flood-management <br >

 It's a remote controlled drone with 8 arms to fly and an additional arm to carry fire fighting hose pipe to throw water to fire affected area, and to carry food to people in flood affected area.
-For watching the copter in action, please visit: https://www.youtube.com/watch?v=dqQoOxy7XEo&list=PLVy6YSUUzzp0ME0aE1SHiJquqTTtoAA5Z
+For watching the copter in action, please visit [here](https://www.youtube.com/watch?v=dqQoOxy7XEo&list=PLVy6YSUUzzp0ME0aE1SHiJquqTTtoAA5Z).

 # Mission-Planner-for-Ground-Station